confluentinc/ccloud-sdk-go-v2/iam-internal/v2/docs/IamV2AuthorizeRequest.md

 HasMetadata returns a boolean if a field has been set.

-### GetTargetPrincipalContext
+### GetPrincipalContext

-`func (o *IamV2AuthorizeRequest) GetTargetPrincipalContext() IamV2AuthorizeRequestTargetPrincipalContext`
+`func (o *IamV2AuthorizeRequest) GetPrincipalContext() IamV2AuthorizeRequestPrincipalContext`

-GetTargetPrincipalContext returns the TargetPrincipalContext field if non-nil, zero value otherwise.
+GetPrincipalContext returns the PrincipalContext field if non-nil, zero value otherwise.

-### GetTargetPrincipalContextOk
+### GetPrincipalContextOk

-`func (o *IamV2AuthorizeRequest) GetTargetPrincipalContextOk() (*IamV2AuthorizeRequestTargetPrincipalContext, bool)`
+`func (o *IamV2AuthorizeRequest) GetPrincipalContextOk() (*IamV2AuthorizeRequestPrincipalContext, bool)`

-GetTargetPrincipalContextOk returns a tuple with the TargetPrincipalContext field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPrincipalContextOk returns a tuple with the PrincipalContext field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTargetPrincipalContext
+### SetPrincipalContext

-`func (o *IamV2AuthorizeRequest) SetTargetPrincipalContext(v IamV2AuthorizeRequestTargetPrincipalContext)`
+`func (o *IamV2AuthorizeRequest) SetPrincipalContext(v IamV2AuthorizeRequestPrincipalContext)`

-SetTargetPrincipalContext sets TargetPrincipalContext field to given value.
+SetPrincipalContext sets PrincipalContext field to given value.

-### HasTargetPrincipalContext
+### HasPrincipalContext

-`func (o *IamV2AuthorizeRequest) HasTargetPrincipalContext() bool`
+`func (o *IamV2AuthorizeRequest) HasPrincipalContext() bool`

-HasTargetPrincipalContext returns a boolean if a field has been set.
+HasPrincipalContext returns a boolean if a field has been set.

 ### GetRequestContext